is life a recipe

 What a display.
 Knocked up again by some extremely skilled person in the kitchen.
 Being used to display our deep-fried rice paper rolls.
 WOW!!!

 Paul also paid for the entire meal.
 Bless you, mate.
 So I didn’t get a receipt to even share what we had line by line, and fuzzy memory is not allowing me to recall it all.
 But yet again it was a lovely meal, with our lovely friends, the last we’d see of them on this trip.
-So sad, but happy, sad too!
-It’s worth a look here as I do indeed remember the lovely people, lovely dishes, and that it was truly just a lovely place.
+So sad, but happy sad too!
+It’s worth a look here as I do indeed remember the lovely people and lovely dishes, and that it was truly just a lovely place.
 A place visited by dignitaries such as Jacques Chirac etc.

 Finishing our trip now with some fond memories.